teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### render

-Render a task instance's template(s)
+Render a task instance's template(s).
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.7.0 or greater